 Irritation

-Anything which rubs against the skin can cause irritation and potentially contribute to breakouts.
-It is helpful to become aware of how you can remain gentle to your skin during your acne-prone years.
-None of us can completely avoid irritation.
-However, becoming aware of sources of irritation, and reducing them when you can, will help you achieve and maintain clear skin.
+Anything which rubs, scratches, or comes into prolonged contact with the skin can cause irritation and potentially contribute to breakouts.
+This is so well known to acne researchers that it has it’s own name: acne mechanica.1-7 None of us can completely avoid irritation.
+However, becoming aware of sources of physical irritation, and reducing them when you can, will help you achieve and maintain clear skin.

-If you experience excess irritation in any area, be sure to carefully perform The Regimen in that area, using plenty of benzoyl peroxide, and consider applying AHA as well.
-This combo can often effectively combat intermittent irritation.
+If you experience excess physical irritation in any area, be sure to carefully perform The Regimen in that area, and consider applying glycolic acid as well.

-Rubbing too hard on the Regimen: Be sure to keep your touch ultra light when performing the Regimen.
-Re-watch the videos for a reminder.
+Rubbing too hard on the Acne.org Regimen: Be sure to keep your touch ultra light when performing The Regimen.

 Napkins: We all spill food and drink on ourselves on occasion.
 When wiping it up, a quick and gentle dab/swipe is all that is required.
 Try to refrain from rubbing the skin too much.